davidjhovsepian/University-CRM/README.md

 🛠️ **Tech Stack and Skills:** 🔧🔨
 **Technical Skills:**
 - Project Management: I employed project management methodologies such as Agile and Scrum to ensure effective planning, execution, and monitoring. 📊🔨
-- Data Mapping and Integration: I led the data mapping process and ensured seamless integration between the CRM tool and existing systems. 🔗🔄
+- Data Mapping and Integration: I led the data mapping process and ensured seamless integration between Microsoft Dynamics CRM and existing systems. 🔗🔄
 - Security and Compliance: I ensured data privacy compliance and implemented security measures to safeguard sensitive information. 🔒🔐

 **Functional Skills:**